Does Ringworm Itch? Natural Help for Ringworm and Fungal Infections

 Too bad I have to add this post-note:

 It came back.
 Grrrrrrr.
 Probably due to the fungal cream I used!
 So I asked my friend who is a naturopath, and she said that I needed to treat the whole body, from the inside.
-She got me some powerful oral probiotics, and after taking these AND doing the vinegar again (no garlic this time, I didn't want to put my family through that again), now it's been better for good, for at least four months now.
+She got me some powerful oral probiotics, and after taking these AND doing the vinegar again (no garlic this time, I didn't want to put my family through that again), now it's been gone for good, for at least four months now.
 Thank God!

 Probiotics are more powerful than I think I even realize yet.
-They can help support a healthy gut more than you would think – many bodily issues actually start as a result of problems in your gut/digestive system, which is basically where your immune system is.
+They can help support a healthy gut–many health issues actually start as a result of problems in your gut/digestive system, which is basically where your immune system is.
 Eating more homemade fermented foods like yogurt, kefir soda or dairy kefir, sauerkraut, pickles, kombucha tea, etc. is one way to get probiotics into your diet, but sometimes your body needs the “big guns”.
 So if you need a probiotic supplement, here is what I suggest: Get probiotics here.
 (Get 10% off with the code KOP.)

 - Wondering about water bottles and plastics safety?